sv-05/Seqana_BelgiumData_3NF_csv/Source Code/Sequence_Of_Actions.md

    -> Contains over 4k records, that means easily managed by POSTGRE no Big data technology needed.
    -> Column 'profile_layer_id' is unique for every row and is made the PRIMARY KEY.
-   -> Batch patterns can be observed for columns - 'X', 'Y', 'profile_id', 'upper_depth', 'lower_depth', 'orgc_date' in parellel that all records changes as upperdepth       and lower depth's range ends.
+   -> Batch patterns can be observed for columns - 'X', 'Y', 'profile_id', 'upper_depth', 'lower_depth', 'orgc_date' in parellel that all records changes as   'upper_depth' and 'lower_depth''s range ends.
-   -> orgc_date datatype needs to be changed to 'date' type so analytics can be performed smoothly.
+   -> 'orgc_date' datatype needs to be changed to 'date' type so analytics can be performed smoothly.
-   -> Column orgc_method needs to be further bifurgated into - 7 more columns - calculation,	detection,	reaction,	sample_pretreatment,	spectral,	temperature	             and treatment to achieve 1NF.
+   -> Column 'orgc_method' needs to be further bifurgated into - 7 more columns - calculation,	detection,	reaction,	sample_pretreatment,	spectral,	temperature	             and treatment to achieve 1NF.

 ### 3. Cleaning Data.